blinqx-vh/uwkluis-client/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This package can assist in connecting to the UwKluis API.
+This package can assist in connecting to the [UwKluis API](https://api.uwkluis.nl).
+An [OpenAPI](https://www.openapis.org/) compatible schema and [Swagger](https://swagger.io/) -generated documentation about the individual endpoints can be found at the root of this domain.
 ## Structure